jdwapman/docs/source/includes/load_balancing.md

 ## All Edges (AE)
 **Big Picture: Perform advance on all edges in the graph**

 The `all_edges` advance method differs from other methods in that it does not start with a user-provided input frontier.
 Instead, an advance is performed using all edges in the graph.
-This provides a simple way of load-balancing with the constraint that the user cannot select a subset of edges to perform advance from as a source.
+This provides a simple way of load-balancing with the constraint that the user cannot select a subset of edges to perform advance from.
 All threads are simply assigned the same number of edges to process, where each edge has only a single source and destination vertex.

 This advance method first follows the setup steps listed above, with the exception that `Dispatch::Kernel` is renamed to `Dispatch::Advance_Edges` (in `AE_advance/kernel.cuh`).
 Each thread: